-In our first blog post that started to address picking your stick we mentioned that in the Gryphon range there are 5 different shapes (not seen in every stick model) this can make it even more complicated to pick the right stick.
-Below shows all the shapes we offer, each with a different curves, head shapes what is doesn’t tell you is that the Samurai has a groove along the playing surface, this is something to be aware of and we will go into each area throughout this post.
+In our first blog post that started to address picking your stick, we mentioned that the Gryphon range has 5 different shapes.
+This can make it even more complicated to choose your shape.
 These shapes have been created to offer the best stick for every playing style.

-Stick curves can generally be put into three categories, generically known as Mid, Late and Extra Late Curves, with the term referring to the position of the highest point of the bow (bend) rather than the size of that bow.
-Any groove, channel or indentation on the playing surface (the front side) of the stick that alters this surface from a traditional flat face will have an impact on the playing style of the stick.
+Stick curves can generally be put into three categories, generically known as Mid, Late and Extra Late Curves.
+The term refers to the position of the highest point of the curve rather than the size of that curve.
+Any groove, channel or indentation on the playing surface (the front side) of the stick will have an impact on the playing style of the stick.

 FIH (International Hockey Federation) has rules governing the shape of the stick that all manufacturers are required to comply with.
-The key rules in terms of shape concern the maximum height of a bow (25mm) and the lowest position that the apex of the bow can be from the base of the head (200mm).
+The key rules, maximum height of a bow (25mm) and the lowest position the bow can be from the base of the head (200mm).

 In general terms, here are some guidelines as to the positioning of the main bow classifications: